hakan-vintercapital/index/index_methodology.md

 The cryptocurrency market is in its infancy.
 This presents a challenge to established methods for indexing.
-BlockchainX indices combine the best of traditional index methodologies with appropriate adjustments for cryptocurrency factors such as: liquidity, capital controls, exchange stability and custody limitations.
+BlockchainX indices combine the best of traditional index methodologies with appropriate adjustments for cryptocurrency factors such as, liquidity, exchange stability, custody limitations as well as regulatory requirements.

 The BlockchainX index family is developed to provide a rule-based and transparent way to track the value of cryptocurrencies.
 All indices are